gkochera/snake/README.md

 # Outstanding Issues With the Game

 - The snake can still leave the board (off-screen).
-- The snake can cross over itself.
+- Score bar works but needs to look more refined
-- No score is displayed to the user on the screen.
+- Need the ability to start another game.